 Rolling Strategic Planning for the Mission and the charity begins in August each year.
-The strategic plan is reviewed annually and proposed amendments to plan agreed with MWBI management.
+The strategic plan is reviewed annually and proposed amendments to plan agreed with MWBI management and the Australian Board.
 The resulting five year plan sets objectives for the charity, then lays the foundation for the following year's Annual Plan and Budget for approval by the directors.
 MWBI operates its programs through registered charities in 6 Eastern European countries where it employs local staff and also works with a number of volunteers, often from local churches, as it delivers its programs among the poorest and most marginalized people in these countries.
-During the year the directors receive a monthly report which includes a comparison of actual results with the budget, as well as regular reports on the charity's activities.
+During the year the directors receive a monthly report which includes a comparison of actual results with the budget, as well as regular reports on

-Subsequent to the year end, on 24 February 2022, the conflict in Ukraine began.
+On 24 February 2022, the war in Ukraine began.
 Ukraine is one of the countries where MWBI works.
 MWBI is monitoring the situation closely and is actively supporting and encouraging the local staff employed and the families it supports.
 It is also providing support to the many refugees leaving Ukraine.
+Our work in Ukraine continues at the date of this report as nearly all of our staff in Ukraine remained in Ukraine inspite of the invasion.
+Our staff live primarily in Western Ukraine.